OpenMaine/campaign-finance/README.md

 git push
 ```

-The first line adds all your changes, to a staging area
+The first line adds all your changes, to a staging area.
-The second line 'commits' those
-  make sure you include a meaningful message
+The second line 'commits' those; make sure you include a meaningful message.
-The last line actually makes the changes on github
+The last line actually makes the changes on GitHub.

 I don't ever use the desktop client, so can't help you there.